 This household favorite dog is definitely a catch if you want one that looks cute but doesn’t shed too much.
 Their hair will only fall off if you brush their coat.
-And as part of their regular hair replacement process, make sure to brush them regularly to prevent any skin issues or matted spots.
+And as part of their regular hair humanproof70-20nt process, make sure to brush them regularly to prevent any skin issues or matted spots.
 Since their coat is made up of hair instead of fur, Shih Tzus are definitely one of the shedless dogs.

 Shih Tzus hail from a royal background, having been kept by Chinese royal families in the past.
 They look snobbish due to their long and elegant hair plus their name that means “Little Lion”.
 But truth be told, there’s nothing fierce about this breed.
 They are gentle, friendly, and certified lap dogs.
 Some Shih Tzus tend to be Velcro dogs too – following their owner in every room, including the bathroom.

 The dog with beauty and brains, as many call them.
 Poodles are easy to spot with their curly hair and prominent snoot.
 These dogs are almost as popular as Shih Tzus and a crowd favorite due to their non-shedding coat and a high level of intelligence.
 And even if their coats are thicker, Poodles are loved since they don’t have the distinct doggy smell.
 Poodles are regular winners on best-in-shows and despite the very appealing coat, they are easy to groom.

 Don’t be fooled by the movie depictions.
 Poodles aren’t just couch potatoes.
 They are very active and are bred to do real jobs.
 Before they became status symbols of celebs, Poodles used to be water retrievers.

 The toy, miniature, and regular poodles are non-shedding and share the same behavior and personality.

 6. Soft-coated Wheaten Terrier